UN: Ortega’s Nicaraguan govt behind widespread repression

 “There are currently no conditions for the free and safe exercise of the rights to freedoms of expression, peaceful assembly and association,” the U.N. report said.

 The U.N. team reached its conclusions despite government obstacles thrown in its path.
-Team members could not access relevant government agencies or observe court hearings for those accused of crimes ranging from organized crime to terrorism for participating in the protests.
-When the team attempted to travel outside the capital, the foreign ministry forbid it for security reasons.
+It said team members could not access relevant government agencies or observe court hearings for those accused of crimes ranging from organized crime to terrorism for participating in the protests.
+When the team attempted to travel outside the capital, the foreign ministry forbade it for security reasons.

 Arbitrary arrests are conducted without arrest or search warrants, the team found.
 Detainees are typically held incommunicado for days before their families find out where they have been taken.